FredHutch/effective-potato/README.md

 # Using CircleCI, Docker, and Rancher to Deploy a Web Gateway

-> Just a quick write-up while I've got it fresh in my mind.
-For reference, check the "choose your own omics adventure" repository.

 As with most things, at the core is GitHub.
 Webhooks triggered by events here (merge, push, etc.) are sent to the on-premises CircleCI server (circle.fhcrc.org) which performs the necessary actions to build pages and